TiemeWoldman/DevFlow/instruqt-tracks/instruqtdemo/01-creating-a-directory/assignment.md

 timelimit: 600
 ---

-👉 Instruqtdemo - create a directory
+👉 Instruqtdemo - create a directory in Ubuntu
 ==============

 Create a directory with the name `instruqtdemo` to complete this challenge.